Project type: Workshop on Conservation

-About the project and the workshop: The workshop enables participants to gain comprehensive knowledge and hands-on experience in paper, metal and textile conservation.
-Documentation and scientific analysis (optical microscopy & XRF, XRD analysis) will also be presented.
+About the project and the workshop: The workshop enables participants to gain comprehensive knowledge and hands-on experience in paper conservation.
+Documentation and scientific analysis (optical microscopy & UV, IR analysis) will also be presented.
 The participants will document original materials and work on replicas.
-Visit the Ecclesiastical Museum, Archive and Library of Zakynthos and the world-famous Shipwreck (Navagio) beach.
-Optional tours to the top beaches of the island.
+Visit the Ecclesiastical Museum, Archive and Library of Zakynthos. a.
+Optional tours to the top beaches of the island nd the world-famous Shipwreck (Navagio) beach.

 Artifacts & monuments in the project's focus: replicas and objects from ecclesiastical and folklore museums in Greece

-Project venue & accommodation: Ionian University - Division Conservation of Antiquities & Works of Art (I.U).
+Project venue & accommodation: Ionian University - Department of Environment (I.U).
 Participants stay in a beachfront hotel in Zakynthos, located 8-10 min, by bus to the Ionian University.

 BHF partners in this project:

 Dr. Angela Pencheva (Balkan Heritage Foundation & Field School Program Manager) and Assoc.
 Prof. Christos Karydis (Conservator, Ionian University)